Ehiksalex/Ehiksalex/README.md

 - 👋 Hi, I’m @Ehiksalex
 - 👀 I’m interested in coding and cyber security
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML,CSS,javaScript and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ehiksalex@gmail.com